Benefits for Employees

 All employees of the City are included in the Social Security and Medicare System.
 The City is required to deduct a percentage of gross income from each paycheck per IRS regulations.

-The City provides an Employee Assistance Program at no cost to employees through the Life and AD&D insurance provider.
-The purpose of the program is to assure that employees and their families receive help to resolve personal problems in an effective and confidential manner.
+The City provides an Employee Assistance Program at no cost to employees through the insurance provider.
+The purpose of the program is to ensure employees and their families receive help to resolve personal problems in an effective and confidential manner.